 Students are at the center of it all, and honoring and respecting teachers' experience and expertise makes this curriculum work.

-Complementing instructional resources are unique to History UnErased and designed as a non-judgemental analysis of primary sources.
-All primary source materials are copyright-secured and curated from both digital and print collections from archives, estates, libraries, and historical societies from across the nation - also the Library of Congress, National Archives, Smithsonian Museum of American History, National Park Service, and more.
+Primary source materials are copyright-secured and curated from both digital and print collections from archives and libraries across the nation, also the Library of Congress, National Archives, and more.

 Intersections and Connections instructional resources are designed to help students access three types of learning outcomes: civics-based content knowledge, transferable life skills, and enduring understandings.

 ACCESSIBILITY & SUSTAINABILITY